i-MSCP/plugins/incubator/InstantSSH/README.md

 * Forbids TCP forwarding
 * Forbids X11 forwarding

-You can override default SSH key options by editing the plugin configuration file.
+You can override default authentication options by editing the plugin configuration file.
+In that file, you can also restrict the list of authentication options that your customers can add.

 ### REQUIREMENTS